soloachy/Automatic-airgun-pellet-weighter/README.md

 I STRONGLY suggest that you reduce as much as possible the surface of the weighting pan and cover it with a box to ensure no air flow.

+# other

+i've provided the original 3D fusion 360 files and the splices with whom i made the structure, beware i had to modify it with other pieces in my workshop.